Ge0rg3/StegOnline/README.md

 * Extract data using LSB steganography techniques

 ## How can I contribute?
-* The front-end design could use a lot of love
+* The front-end design could use a lot of love <3
-* An [Autostereogram](https://en.wikipedia.org/wiki/Autostereogram) solver would be a good addition ([interesting solution](https://www.cs.bgu.ac.il/~ben-shahar/Teaching/Computational-Vision/StudentProjects/ICBV131/ICBV-2013-1-KatyaGroisman/FinalProjectReport.pdf))
+* An [Autostereogram](https://en.wikipedia.org/wiki/Autostereogram) solver would be a good addition ([interesting solution](https://www.cs.bgu.ac.il/~ben-shahar/Teaching/Computational-Vision/StudentProjects/ICBV131/ICBV-2013-1-KatyaGroisman/FinalProjectReport.pdf)).
-* Since there's **no** way to read Alpha values of images in pure Javascript without manually parsing the file, we have to use PHP.
-Any method of speeding this process up would be great
+* There is **no** way to read correct RGBA values of transparent/semi-transparent pixels with the Canvas API, so we use pngtoy.
+It would be great to have a lightweight version of pngtoy just for obtaining RGBA values.
 * When extracting data through LSB by columns instead of rows, the entire RGBA arrays must be rearranged.
-Although I temporary cache is stored, the process should be smoother
+Although I temporary cache is stored, the process should be smoother.
 * The LSB Extraction popup window isn't friendly on really large/really small screens :(
-* We need a "Gray bits" feature, as seen on StegSolve
+* We need a "Gray bits" feature, as seen on StegSolve.

 ## General Code Structure
 * live.php: The 'homepage' of the website.